Skip to main content

 The Protestant Reformation of the 1500s began in Germany and Switzerland, and soon spread to many countries across Europe, particularly northern Europe.
 The German Reformation of Luther took root in parts of Germany and the Scandinavian countries.
 The Swiss Reformation of Zwingli and Calvin took root in Switzerland, the Netherlands and Scotland, as well as having a minority presence in France, Poland and Hungary.
 (England was a special case; the Church of England was in some ways like the Lutheran churches and in other ways more like the Swiss Reformed Churches.)
 The Radical Reformation or Anabaptists, a third arm of the Reformation, mainly thrived in Switzerland, Germany and the Netherlands, and later Poland.

-By the 1560s, the initial "fire" of the early years had cooled down and for the next 100 years or so, the various iterations of Protestant Christianity solidified into a new "orthodoxy" (rigid beliefs and practices).
+By the 1560s, the initial "fire" of the early years had cooled down, and over the next 100 years or so, the various iterations of Protestant Christianity solidified into new "orthodoxies" (rigid beliefs and practices).

-A special case was France, which had a long history of Reformed Christians and which at one time could have become Protestant.
-However, the French Reformed Christians remained a minority.
-Their places of worship were called "temples".
-Jean Calvin was French and trained lots of pastors at Geneva for service in France.
+A special case was France, which had a long history of Reformed Christians and which at one time might have become Protestant.
+However, French Reformed Christians, known as Huguenots, remained a minority; their places of worship were called "temples".
+Jean Calvin the leading Reformed at Geneva (Switzerland) was of French origin and trained lots of pastors for service in France.
+Later, the "school" (theological seminary) of Saumur, with lecturers such as Amyraut, became a centre for revising aspects of the Reformed faith.
 The tension between Catholic and Protestant in France led to massacres such as the 1572 St Bartholomew massacre, and to "wars of religion".
-A former Protestant turned Catholic became King Henry IV became king of France and declared freedom of religion in 1598.
+A former Protestant-turned-Catholic became King Henry IV became king of France and declared freedom of religion in 1598.
 However, when he was assassinated in 1610, the tide turned.
-King Louis XIV reigned from 1638 to 1715 and he actively opposed the Huguenots, forcing them to attend Catholic mass and in some cases stationing soldiers in their houses.
-Eventually the freedoms for Protestants were withdrawn and many places of Protestant worship were destroyed.
+King Louis XIV reigned from 1638 to 1715 and he actively opposed the Huguenots, coercing them to attend Catholic mass and in some cases stationing soldiers in their houses.
+This time of persecution of the Huguenots in France is known as the "Desert".
+Eventually, in 1685, the freedoms for Protestants were withdrawn completely and many places of Protestant worship were destroyed.
 Many Huguenots emigrated to the Netherlands, Germany, Britain, Russia, and other places.

 Comments